Shree Ashtavinayak Cine Vision: Jab We Met (2007)

-2008-present
+2008–present

 In early 2008, the company produced Superstar starring Kunal Khemu.
 Late into the year, the company saw success with the hit Golmaal Returns, the sequel to Golmaal, whilst also producing Kidnap.
-At the end of the year the company released Maharathi starring Boman Irani, Neha Dhupia, Ashwin Nayak, Om Puri, Paresh Rawal, Naseeruddin Shah and Tara Sharma.
+At the end of the year, the company released Maharathi starring Boman Irani, Neha Dhupia, Ashwin Nayak, Om Puri, Paresh Rawal, Naseeruddin Shah and Tara Sharma.
 With the exception of Golmaal Returns, none of the films was successful at the box office.

 Blue was Shree Ashtavinayak's biggest project till date with its budget set to INR 100 crores.
-It was an action film shot in the Bahamas and starring Sanjay Dutt, Akshay Kumar, Lara Dutta and Zayed Khan.
+It was an action film shot in The Bahamas and starring Sanjay Dutt, Akshay Kumar, Lara Dutta and Zayed Khan.
 However, the film performed poorly at the box office, and got predominantly negative reviews.
 It also released Luck with a negative result as it earned even less than Kidnap.

 Dabangg, Shree Ashtavinayak's most commercial release performed very well at the box office, with its first day collection surpassing that of 3 Idiots, which was distributed by Big Pictures.
 Dabangg is one of biggest hits of Bollywood.
 2010 also earned the company some acclaim and success with the comedies Khatta Meetha and Golmaal 3, which were successful.

-Shree Ashtavinayak Cine vision entered into Joint Venture with LFS Global for creating India's largest film city near Mumbai.
-In 2011, it produced the iconic Rockstar, also directed by Ali.
+Shree Ashtavinayak Cine Vision entered into Joint Venture with LFS Global for creating India's largest film city near Mumbai.
+In 2011, it produced the cult classic Rockstar, also directed by Ali.
 As the company faced judicial crisis, it halted operations after producing its final film, the 2012 comedy Bol Bachchan, also directed by Shetty.

 However, on 20 June 2014, the company was suspended from trading.
 Additionally, the Bombay High Court assigned a liquidator after the company failed to pay its creditors.
 Later, it had to sell the rights of the Golmaal franchise to Shetty, who became a producer in 2014.

 Some time later, in 2017–18, when Zee Entertainment Enterprises was rechristened with a new logo, theme and slogans, it syndicated the company's pre-2008 releases, and began broadcasting them on its channels, the only three exceptions being Fun2shh, Agnipankh and Maine Pyaar Kyun Kiya which were readily acquired by Viacom18.
-Films from 2008 onwards, with the exception of Bol Bachchan, lying with Disney Star, Luck, lying with Sony Pictures Networks India, and Khatta Meetha, Rockstar and Golmaal Returns, lying with Zee, have all been acquired by Viacom18.
-Among these, both of the company's most successful releases in 2010, Dabangg and Golmaal 3, lie jointly with Disney Star and Viacom18.
+Currently three titles, viz.
+Khatta Meetha, Rockstar and Dabangg lie with Zee, one in Luck lies with Sony Pictures Networks India, and the rest in a mix with JioStar.